Captain Adam W. Armstrong

 About Captain Armstrong

-His first duty assignment was the Internal Medicine residency program at Naval Medical Center Portsmouth where he served until 1999.
-After completion of residency he entered Infectious Disease Fellowship training at the National Naval Medical Center/ Walter Reed, Washington D.C.
+His first duty assignment was as an intern and then resident in Naval Medical Center Portsmouth’s (NMCP) Internal Medicine residency program where he served until 1999.
+Upon completion, he began Infectious Disease Fellowship Training at Walter Reed Army Medical Center (WRAMC) and National Naval Medical Center (NNMC) in Washington, D.C.

-Captain Armstrong's awards include the Bronze Star, Meritorious Service Medal (4), Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal, and Army Achievement Medal in addition to various unit and campaign awards.
-Captain Armstrong is also a Fellow of the American College of Physicians and serves as an Assistant Professor of Medicine with the Uniformed Services University of the Health Sciences, Bethesda, Maryland.
+Armstrong’s awards include the Legion of Merit, the Bronze Star, four Meritorious Service Medals, the Navy and Marine Corps Commendation Medal, the Navy and Marine Corps Achievement Medal, and the Army Achievement Medal, in addition to various unit and campaign awards.
+Armstrong is also a fellow of the American College of Physicians and serves as assistant professor of medicine at the Uniformed Services University of the Health Sciences in Bethesda.